AdobeDocs/commerce-extensibility/src/pages/amazon-sales-channel/prerequisites.md

 ## Adobe Commerce

 *  (Required) Adobe Commerce 2.4.5+
-*  (Optional) [Adobe Commerce Admin UI SDK](https://developer-stage.adobe.com/commerce/extensibility/admin-ui-sdk/) enables you to attach the App Builder application into the Adobe Commerce Admin.
+*  (Optional) [Adobe Commerce Admin UI SDK](https://developer-stage.adobe.com/commerce/extensibility/admin-ui-sdk/) enables you to attach the App Builder application to the Adobe Commerce Admin.

 In addition to these software requirements, you must have access to the Commerce environment from an external network.
 You must also have the ability to add API integrations.